heru-himawan-tl/fdaf/README.md

 configuration, makes implementation and configuration to be more simple, and lets the programmer write less of codes.

-## Engineering Views Behind FDAF Invention
+## Engineering Views Behind FDAF Design

 A Java web-application to handle dynamic contents basically a _database access application_ relies on CRUD operations (Create - Read - Update - Delete).